shivaslb72/MAP_USER/README.md

 # Description

-An app designed for showing the user details and active periods of the user built using react, redux, react-big-calendar and bootstrap for designing
+An app designed for showing the user details and active periods of the user built using react, redux, react-big-calendar and bootstrap for designing.importing JSON data from the Reducers.

 # Available Scripts